barryclark/jekyll-now/_posts/2023-12-08-aggregate-functions.md

 ## Filtering out input rows

-Unlike *distinct* the *filter* operation can be applied to bot types of aggregate functions
+Unlike *distinct* the *filter* operation can be applied to both types of aggregate functions

 When we filter the results the aggregation function is called once per filter evaluated to true:
 ```